Skip to content Skip to left sidebar Skip to right sidebar Skip to footer

 The Choir welcomes new singers of all ages.
 If you enjoy singing please do consider joining the choir.
 Contact Carol Kennedy (tel: 01732 884764).

 BELLRINGERS – Our team of ringers is always in need of experienced recruits and willing beginners.
-Contact Liz Harland (tel: 07773 642828).
+Contact Judith Robinson (tel: 01732 885966).

 PARISH CLUSTER – St Peter’s is informally teamed with churches in Borough Green, Wrotham and St Mary’s Platt.
 Occasional exchanges of Priests, united services and social events take place.